-Grady-White installs full Yamaha Command Link Plus instrumentation on all boats.
-The instruments are powered by the ignition key(s) and will operate when the ignition switch(es) is in the "on" position.
+Grady-White installs Yamaha Command Link Plus instrumentation.
+The instrument panel is powered by the ignition panel and will operate when the ignition is on.

-YAMAHA COMMAND LINK PLUS CL5 DISPLAY
+YAMAHA CL7 COMMAND LINK DISPLAY (FULL MANEUVERABILITY PACKAGE)

 The Yamaha display provides engine and boat information listed below.
 The display of these functions and other graphics may be customized.
 Please see the Yamaha owner's manual for detailed instructions on customizing.